Tonikiller10000/ArmonicLevitationDevice/README.md

     <td><img src="https://github.com/Tonikiller10000/ArmonicLevitationDevice/blob/main/LevitationPictures/43.png" ></td>
   </tr>
 </table>

+### Schematic:
 <img src="https://github.com/Tonikiller10000/ArmonicLevitationDevice/blob/main/LevitationPictures/45.png" >

 ## How/where to use:
 It can be powered with a 9V battery.
 (5-15v operating voltage range) Because of it`s design, multiple tipes of transmiters/transducers can be used by bending the pins.
 To use it, you can use only one board/transmitter ans a close flat surface to reflect the wave.
-For a stranger hold, you can use another transmitter connected to the SP2 pins.
+For a stronger hold, you can use another transmitter connected to the SP2 pins.

 > [!IMPORTANT]
 > Change the distance between the transmitter1 and the surface/transmitter2 to create the nodes and antinodes for the project to work.